 Processing of personal data of a very large number of people in SIS is liable to have a significant impact on the lives of the individuals concerned.
-This is even more evident when special categories of personal data like biometric data are processed.
-For that reason, both the legal framework and the technical rules applicable to SIS must ensure full compliance with the data protection legislation of the Union.
+For that reason, both the legal framework and the technical rules applicable to SIS must ensure full compliance with the data protection legal framework.
+The EDPS has already made concrete recommendations in this regard in his Opinion 7/2017 on the new legal basis of the Schengen Information System.